-In the image given below, We’ve got 1 Error (Coverage Issue – The Google Bot or crawlers were having a hard time reaching one of my pages.)
+In the image given below, We’ve got errors (Coverage Issue – The Google Bot or crawlers were having a hard time reaching one of my pages.)

 Now check out, what was the reason?

-So, once We got the information, We fixed it and processed the page to Google to recheck the page.
+So, once We got the information, We fix it and process the page to Google to recheck the page.

-Once you fixed your page, try to validate with Google as you can see, I did the same and it shows one validation is already passed and another has been started.
+Once you fix your page, try to validate with Google as you can see, I did the same and it shows one validation has already passed and another has been started.

-Google search can take a few hours to weeks to check and mark them fixed so make sure you check your Coverage Issues time by time.
+Google search can take a few hours to weeks to check and mark them fixed, so check your Coverage Issues time by time.

-A sitemap is your website’s map, kind of architecture of your website which specifies the content path, depth, etc. to help understanding Google’s crawlers (BOT) more easily about your site.
+A sitemap is your website’s map, a kind of architecture of your website which specifies the content path, depth, etc. to help understand Google crawlers (BOT) more easily about your site.

 Once you have your file ready, upload it to the main directory of your hosting, where you uploaded the HTML file for Google Search Console, right?